frimpongemanuele/darkweb-osint-threat-intelligence/lab/osint-monitoring/README.md

 The project uses OSINT and Dark Web intelligence for **academic research and defensive-security purposes**.

-For the complete discussion of privacy, authorization, responsible OSINT, Dark Web research, and sensitive-data handling, see [`../../docs/ethics-and-legal.md`](../../docs/ethics-and-legal.md).
+For the complete discussion of privacy, authorization, responsible OSINT, Dark Web research and sensitive-data handling, see [`../../docs/ethics-and-legal.md`](../../docs/ethics-and-legal.md).

 ---